CRISPR gene editing: Gene therapy

-Gene silencing and activating

-Furthermore, the CRISPR Cas9 protein can modulate genes either by activating or silencing based on genes of interest.
-There is a nuclease called dCas9 (endonuclease) used to silence or activate the expression of genes.

 Limitations

 The researchers are facing many challenges in gene editing.
 The major hurdles coming in the clinical applications are ethical issues and the transport system to the target site.
 As the units of CRISPR system taken from bacteria, when they are transferred to host cells it produces an immune response against them.
 Physical, chemical, viral vectors are used as vehicles to deliver the complex into the host.

 Due to this many complications are arising such as cell damage that leads to cell death.
 In the case of viral vectors, the capacity of the virus is small and Cas9 protein is large.
 So, to overcome these new methods were developed in which smaller strains of Cas9 are taken from bacteria.
 Finally, a great extent of work is still needed to improve the system.